 October 26, 2022 | News

-Submission by Mark Long, MSW, DSW(c), Director, The Upswing Fund for Adolescent Mental Health
+Submission by Dr. Mark Long, Director, The Upswing Fund for Adolescent Mental Health

 With World Mental Health Day taking place earlier in October, our team has taken some time to reflect on the past two years of our work at The Upswing Fund.
 We would like to share trends that give us hope, obstacles that keep us up at night, and ways we can work together to address the adolescent mental health crisis.